Track your nutrition and health goals

 | 1 large roti (50g) | 138 kcal | 183 kcal | 228 kcal |

 While ghee adds calories, small amounts (1 tsp per roti) improve fat-soluble vitamin absorption and add beneficial short-chain fatty acids.
-For weight loss, keep ghee to ½–1 tsp per roti.
+For weight loss, limit ghee to 1 tsp per roti or omit it altogether.

 | Feature / Nutrient | Jowar Roti (50g) | Wheat Roti (50g) |